 Hard to conceal

-Bidets can be tricky to hide.
-Those hoses and attachments have a way of staying in plain sight, making it tough to maintain a sleek and minimalist look in your bathroom.
-If you're all about that clean, uncluttered aesthetic, fitting a bidet into your decor can feel like trying to mix oil and water.
+If you're all about that clean, uncluttered aesthetic, fitting a bidet into the mix might require some creative thinking.
 Those visible parts just don’t blend in smoothly with the rest of your fixtures, messing with the vibe you're aiming for.

 Installation and maintenance hassles